NikolayYevsovich/NikolayYevsovich/README.md

 ## Front-end Developer

 - ✉️  You can contact me at [yevsovich.nick@gmail.com](mailto:yevsovich.nick@gmail.com)
-- 🧠  I'm learning everything I can...
+- 🧠  I’m currently learning everything I can...
 - 🤝  I'm open to collaborating on interesting projects

 ### My stack and tools